jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3  InstructLab Taxonomy and files for training.md

 # InstructLab Taxonomy and files for training

-In this section we will look at the components we need to have in place and create to add knowledge or skills to our LLM
+In this section we will look at the components we need to have in place to add knowledge or skills to our LLM

 ## - Taxonomy

 ## - Knowledge
+    - Overview
+    - Examples of Knowledge
+    - qna.yaml (overview and example)
-## - Knowledge documents (markdown or pdf)
+    - knowledge documents
+    - attribution file

 ## - Skills
+    - Overview
+    - Examples of Knowledge
+    - qna.yaml (overview and example)
-## - Attribution file
+    - attribution file

+## - How to contribute new knowledge and skills to InstructLab